hcchuang/hcchuang.github.io/_pages/about.md

    <details>
      <summary>Abstract</summary>
      <div class="abstract-body">
-       Using three independent inventor surveys as labeled data, we combine contextual embeddings (BERT for Patents) with bibliometric indicators to build machine-learning models that estimate, over time and at scale, the probability that a US patent is commercially exploited.
-The approach reveals commercialization rates across technologies and cohorts that were previously impossible to observe.
+       Leveraging three independent inventor surveys for ground-truth labels, we combine BERT-for-Patents embeddings of each patent’s text with detailed bibliometric variables (citations, assignee type, technology class, etc.) to train machin learning models that assign every U.S. patent a probability of commercial exploitation.
+This scale-able estimator uncovers previously unobservable commercialization patterns across technologies and filing cohorts, enabling finer analysis of the factors that drive patented inventions to the marketplace.
      </div>
    </details>